 Performance management can help evaluate your department, staff, processes and projects to see how they are tracking and what could be improved.
 Performance management is important for any business because it lines up your resources, systems and employees to your company’s objectives and priorities.
 Some may view this as a substitute for the more traditional appraisal system, but with corporate performance management, it delivers more than just the traditional employee appraisals, reviews and evaluations.
 It creates a work setting that truly sets your employees (and your business) up for success by maximising their capability.

 Utilising performance management services can support your organisation when it comes to dealing with employees at every stage of the employee life cycle.

-It’s a whole system that starts from recruitment and induction and ends during departure (or when he or she leaves your organisation).
+It’s a whole system that starts from recruitment and induction and ends during departure.
 Managing performance can turn an interaction with an employee into a learning opportunity.
 If you talk about performance management, it’s not just a self-evaluation, form or a measuring tool.
 This process is different from those companies that use a bunch of forms to monitor the improvements and goals of employees.

 A trusted performance management company like Businessary has comprehensive functionality inbuilt in its performance management system, including recruitment and selection.
 Businessary can develop clear job descriptions/position descriptions to support your company’s talent management plan, recruit potential workers, narrow down the field of candidates and support your interview and selection process.